gmarq006/Project1backup/README.md

 Dashboard Website Image

 ## Link to Live Website
-HealthWise BMI Calculator & Recipes created with HTML, CSS and Javascript.
+excersise Wise BMI Calculator & planners created with HTML, CSS and Javascript.
 Use this Link to Preview Live Website

 Credits:
 Team Work Make the Dream Work!
 We worked together systematically on zoom totaling a total of 15+ Hours Phil Loy, Instructor